-Similarly, we support the use of psychologists, as experts in human behaviour to act as intermediaries (see Part 52-57 of the JSV Issues Paper) and advocate for increased funding and support of their involvement.
+Similarly, we support the use of psychologists, as experts in human behaviour to act as intermediaries and advocate for increased funding and support of their involvement.

-3. Need for best practice interview approaches
+Need for best practice interview approaches

 APS members have reported their clients' (often negative) experiences of police handling of sexual violence reports.
 Clients have reported not being taken seriously and/or not being informed about the process or progress of their case.
 This is particularly challenging for adults reporting historical abuse as it often takes many years and considerable anguish to come forward to report the incident.
-The psychological impact of coming forward must be understood by police personnel and at all times, all activities must be trauma-informed.
+The psychological impact of coming forward must be understood by police personnel, and at all times, all activities must be trauma-informed.
 We also strongly advocate for psychological support for complainants who must engage in a phone conversation with the alleged perpetrator to gather evidence as this can be a highly traumatic process.

-The APS strongly endorses evidence-informed interviewing techniques and we commend the suggestions in Part 33 in the JRSV Issues Paper.
-We also acknowledge that there has been some recent movement in some jurisdictions to improve interviewing of complainants of sexual violence.
+The APS strongly endorses evidence-informed interviewing techniques and acknowledge that there has been some recent movement in some jurisdictions to improve interviewing of complainants of sexual violence^{29,30}.
 Interviews conducted by appropriately trained and experienced psychologists can avoid retraumatising complainants and produce increased levels of probative evidence to continue legal actions.
 Important considerations include:

-- Evidence indicates that 41% more detail is elicited using a cognitive interview than standard investigative interviews alone.
-A newer study using an enhanced interview technique elicited four-and-a-half times more information than the cognitive interview. - A significant challenge to these interviews is the time taken (two to three hours), which is longer than many police officers have given their other duties. - An interview with a significant contribution from a psychologist can clarify the information that police are often reluctant to engage with including the difference between consensual sex and rape, will test the veracity of the information, and can also address 'rape myths' in the evidence elicited, potentially removing the requirement for cross examination.
+- Evidence indicates that 41% more detail is elicited using a cognitive interview than standard investigative interviews alone31.
+A newer study using an enhanced interview technique elicited four-and-a-half times more information than the cognitive interview31. - A significant challenge to these interviews is the time taken (two to three hours), which is longer than many police officers have, given their other duties. - An interview with a significant contribution from a psychologist can clarify the information that police are often reluctant to engage with including the difference between consensual sex and rape, will test the veracity of the information, and can also address 'rape myths' in the evidence elicited, potentially removing the requirement for cross examination.